besfeng23/Project-Partner/README.md

 - Firebase Project
 - Google AI API Key for Genkit

-### 2. Setup Environment Variables
+### 2. Environment Variables (Firebase Studio & Vercel)

-Copy the `.env.example` file to a new file named `.env.local` and fill in the required Firebase and AI credentials.
+To run the application, you need to configure several environment variables.
+Create a `.env.local` file in your root directory by copying `.env.example`:

 ```bash
 cp .env.example .env.local
 ```

-You will need to create a Firebase project and get your web app's configuration keys.
-Enable Email/Password authentication in the Firebase console.
+Fill in the values in `.env.local` with your credentials.
+These variables are required for both local development (via Firebase Studio) and Vercel deployments.

+<<<<<<< HEAD
 <<<<<<< HEAD
 Required variables: